Chemin Des Olivettes

 Le Chemin Red Blend 2019

 It’s getting increasingly difficult to find traditional Cotes de Provence AOC reds.
 Is it that American importers aren’t interested, or are Provençal producers making less and less in favor of cash-flow-friendly rose?
 I don’t know.
 But this is a nice one.
 Near equal parts Grenache, Mourvèdre, and Syrah.
 Nose is complex, with spicy dark berry ooze, roasted herbs, iodine, crushed rock.
 Mouthfilling and with some serious weight, it’s a lot like a good Gigondas or Vacqueyras in style.
 Very savory- leaning flavors.
 14.5% alc.
 Still some significant tannic presence, but it’s not intrusive.
-This will actually improve, I think, over the next couple of years. — 3 days ago
+This will actually improve, I think, over the next couple of years. — a month ago

 Ray, Aaron and 13 others liked this